percona/pbm-docs/docs/troubleshoot/faq.md

 You cannot install PBM on MacBook using the package manager.
 PBM packages are available and tested for Linux distributions only.
 However, you can run PBM on MacBook as a Docker container.
 See the [Run in Docker](../install/docker.md) guide for guidelines.

+## Can I connect PBM to MongoDB with disabled authorization?

+While we **don’t recommend** disabling authorization for MongoDB due to security considerations, there might be scenarios (such as testing environments) where you need to connect PBM (Percona Backup Manager) to a MongoDB instance without authentication.
+Follow these steps to ensure a successful setup:

+1. If you’ve set the [`bindIP` :octicons-link-external-16:](https://www.mongodb.com/docs/manual/reference/configuration-options/#mongodb-setting-net.bindIp) configuration parameter for your `mongod` or `mongos` processes, ensure that the `localhost` value is included in the list of allowed IP addresses.
+The `pbm-agent` process connects to its local MongoDB node using a standalone type of connection.
+2. Make sure the MongoDB connection URI string for pbm-agents includes `localhost` as part of the host information.
+3. In the MongoDB connection URI string for the PBM CLI, exclude the `authSource` parameter as it otherwise enforces authorization.